 So, let us look at the problem of velocity analysis for a 4R chain.
-So, configuration is specified here I have written out theta 2 and theta 4.
-Of course, theta 3 is also to be included.
-So, this is theta 3.
-So, if I am given theta 2 I will definitely know theta 4 and I will also know theta 3.

-So, that is the displacement analysis problem which I have assumed is completely solved.
-So, all these angles are completely known to me configuration of mechanism is completely known to me.
-I want to find out the relation between this theta 2 dot and theta 4 dot; so, the relation between the two.
+So, configuration is specified, here I have written out theta 2 and theta 4.
+Of course, theta 3 is also to be included, so this is theta 3.
+So, if I am given theta 2, I will definitely know theta 4 and they will also know theta 3.
+So, that is the displacement analysis problem, which I have assumed is completely solved.
+So, all these angles are completely known to me, configuration of the mechanism is completely known to me.
+I want to find out the relation between this theta 2 dot and theta 4 dot, so the relation between the 2.
 So, this relation is what I want.
 So, that is the velocity analysis problem.

-Now, we have discussed location of the instantaneous center of location.
-So, let me just tell you how we located I 2 4.
-So, the ground is one this is 2 this is 3 and this is 4.

-These are the link numbers and how we located I 2 4?
-It lies on the line of I 1 2 and I 1 4 and it also lies on the line I 2 3 and I 3 4.
-So, this is the line.
-So, here we have I 2 4.
-Now this is what we need now why do we need this.
-Let me just briefly explain we have already gone through this.
-So, if I have an angular speed theta 2 dot for link 2 and theta 4 dot for link 4 remember that this is the point this I 2 4 is the point where the velocity of an extension of link 2 and an extension of link 4 has the same velocity.
+Now, we have discussed a location of the instantaneous center of rotation.
+So, let me just tell you, how we located the, I 2 4.
+So, the ground is 1 this is 2, this is 3 and this is 4 these is are the link numbers and how we located I 2 4, it lies on the line of I 1 2 and I 1 4 and it also lies on the line I 2 3 and I 3 4, so this is the line.
+So, here we have I 2 4, now this is what we need.
+Now, why do we need this?
+We just briefly explain, we have already gone through this.
+So, if I have an angular speed theta 2 dot for link 2 and theta 4 dot for link 4, remember that this is the point this I 2 4 is the point where the velocity of an extension of link 2 and an extension of link 4 has the same velocity.
+So, velocity of a point G 2 and G 3, G 2 belongs to link 2 and G 3 belongs to not G 3, but G 4 in this case G 4 belongs to link 4 or an extension of link 4.
+So, these 2 points will have the same velocity, same magnitude, same direction.

-So, velocity of a point G 2 and G 3, G 2 belongs to link 2 and G 3 belongs to not G 3, but G 4.
-In this case G 4 belongs to link 4 or an extension of link four.
-So, these 2 points will have the same velocity same magnitude same direction.
-So, they have the same velocity, G 2 and G 4 have the same velocity.
-These are the coincident points one belonging to link 2 the other belonging to link 4.
+So, they have the same velocity G 2 and G 4 have the same velocity, these are the coincident points 1 belonging to link 2 the other belonging to link 4.
 So, that is I 2 4 that is the significance of I 2 4.
-So now, let us see how this is this information is used to find out the relation between theta 2 dot and theta 4 dot.
+So, now, let us see how this is this information is used to find out the relation between theta 2 dot and theta 4 dot.

-So, I have located for you I 2 4 which is the point C. Now you can very easily from geometry write this expression that PC which is this distance PC times theta 2 dot.
+So, I have located for you, the I 2 4 which is the point C. Now, you can very easily from geometry write this expression that PC, which is this distance, PC time's theta 2 dot.
 What is this?
-This is nothing but velocity of G 2 PC times theta 2 dot.
-So, this is theta 2 dot must be equal to QC times theta 4 dot this is the condition.
-So, this is V G 4; now this is the condition that first we satisfied at I 2 4.

-So therefore, theta 4 dot must be equal to PC divided by QC times theta 2 dot this is straight forward now we are need to determine this PC and QC.
+This is nothing but velocity of G 2.
+PC time's theta 2 dot, so this is theta 2 dot must be equal to QC time's theta 4 dot this is the condition.
+So, this is VG 4, now this is the condition that must be satisfied at I 2 4.
+So, therefore, theta 4 dot must be equal to PC divided by QC times theta 2 dot, this is straight forward.
+Now, we are need to determine this PC and QC.
 So, how do we do that?